Frequently Asked Questions

 What happens when you receive my clip?

 Once the AFV tape library receives your clip either by website submission or mail, it is assigned a unique identification number.
 The submitter’s information is entered into our database and the clip is passed to the screening department for evaluation.
 If you submitted your clip by mail, we will mail you the Release Forms.
-If you submitted your clip on the AFV.com website, you will be sent releases via DocuSign.
+If you submitted your clip on the AFV.com website, you will automatically be sent release forms via DocuSign.
 If you sent your clip in by mail, and sent in a $3.00 check or U.S. money order for return.
-You can expect your tape to be returned within 3 months.
+You can expect your tape to be returned within a few months.
 If you did not ask for your tape to be returned, it will eventually be destroyed.

 What’s the deal with these DocuSign release forms?